Holo (HOT) Price Reaches $0.0052 on Top Exchanges

 According to CryptoCompare, “Holochain (HOT) is a decentralized application platform that uses peer-to-peer networking for processing agent-centric agreement and consensus mechanisms between users.
 In Holochain, no true global consensus is maintained.
 Instead, each agent in the public blockchain maintains a private fork that is managed and stored in a limited way on the public blockchain with a distributed hash table.
 This enables every device on a network to function independently, and only requires the synchronization of data when necessary, or agreed upon by users.
 This could translate into higher scalability for dapps hosted on Holochain.
 The Holo ecosystem relies on hosts that provide processing and storage for distributed applications while earning redeemable credits.
 Holochain Dapps can be developed with JavaScript or Lisp, with support for front-end systems using CSS, HTML, and JavaScript. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Holo directly using U.S. dollars.
-Investors seeking to acquire Holo should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Holo using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Holo directly using U.S. dollars.
+Investors seeking to trade Holo should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Holo using one of the exchanges listed above.

 Receive News & Updates for Holo Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Holo and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.